vkalenic/Portable-VirtualBox/README.md

 More info is available at http://www.vbox.me/

 ### Installation ###

 1) Unpack **Portable-VirtualBox-6-5-11.7z** to any folder for example "D:\Portable-VirtualBox\".
-2) Download latest version for example **VirtualBox-6.1.28-147628-Win.exe** from official website: https://www.virtualbox.org/wiki/Downloads
+2) Download VirtualBox from official website: https://www.virtualbox.org/wiki/Downloads.
+For example **VirtualBox-6.1.28-147628-Win.exe**.
 3) Execute **Portable-VirtualBox.exe**, press **Search** button and navigate to **VirtualBox-6.1.28-147628-Win.exe**.
 4) Activate **Extract the files for 32-bit system** checkbox.
 Press OK and follow instructions.

 32-bit was deprecated in VirtualBox v6.
-Man can use any version like VirtualBox v5 or even v4 with 32-bit support.
+Man can use VirtualBox v5 or even v4 with 32-bit support.

 ### Manual Update ###